Auditing (Scientology): Hypnosis

+Auditing has been described by some scholars and government inquiries as involving hypnotic elements.
+Hassan and Scheflin (2024) states that Hubbard incorporated hypnotic techniques into auditing practice and that these techniques can induce a light hypnotic state and create dependency and obedience in the subject.
 In 1965 the Anderson Report, an official inquiry conducted for the state of Victoria, Australia, found that auditing involved a form of "authoritative" or "command" hypnosis, in which the hypnotist assumes "positive authoritative control" over the subject.
-"It is the firm conclusion of this Board that most scientology and dianetic techniques are those of authoritative hypnosis and as such are dangerous. [...] the scientific evidence which the Board heard from several expert witnesses of the highest repute [...] which was virtually unchallenged—leads to the inescapable conclusion that it is only in name that there is any difference between authoritative hypnosis and most of the techniques of scientology."
+The report stated: "It is the firm conclusion of this Board that most scientology and dianetic techniques are those of authoritative hypnosis and as such are dangerous [...] it is only in name that there is any difference between authoritative hypnosis and most of the techniques of scientology."

 Child labor

 Dutch investigative reporter Rinke Verkerk reported that she was given an auditing session by an 11-year-old in the Netherlands.
-This has been criticized by clinical psychologists and child psychologists, on the grounds that secondary stress can affect children more strongly than adults.
+This has been criticized by clinical psychologists and child psychologists, on the grounds that secondary trauma can affect children more strongly than adults.
 The fact that the child was working full days for a whole weekend was also considered to be problematic.

+Cost

+The prices to undertake a full course of auditing with the Church of Scientology are not often advertised publicly.
+As of 2011 it can easily cost $400,000 to do the entirety of Scientology's "Bridge to Total Freedom".
+In a 1964 letter, Hubbard stated that a 25-hour block of auditing should cost the equivalent of "three months' pay for the average middle class working individual."
+In 2007, the fee for a 12 and a half hour block of auditing at the Tampa Org was $4000.
+The Church of Scientology is often criticized for the prices it charges for auditing, and examinations of its organizations have indicated that profit is their primary purpose.
+Hubbard stated that charging for auditing was necessary because the practice required an exchange, and should the auditor not receive something for their services it could harm both parties.